 However, If you need a competitive business printer for black and white printouts, then Brother MFC-L2710DW is an excellent and best laser printer for envelopes.

-If you want to have the same feature but higher printing volume, print speed of up to 36 pages per Print, and support of two side-scanning, copying, and faxing, then Brother MFC-L2750DW is Another flexible printer to consider.
+If you want the same feature but higher printing volume, print speed of up to 36 pages per Print, and support of two side-scanning, copying, and faxing, then Brother MFC-L2750DW is Another flexible printer to consider.

 5. Canon PIXMA iP2702 | Best For Basic Printing